Shoulder pain

 Causes of shoulder pain

-Treatment of shoulder pain
+Treatment for shoulder pain

 Preventive measures

-When should you seek medical attention?
+When should you seek care?

 Can I exercise with shoulder pain?